redconfetti/redconfetti.github.io/_posts/2012-03-19-factory-girl-not-generating-factories-with-scaffold.md

 tags:
 - rails3.1
 - factory_girl
-comments: []
 ---

 I just started a new Rails 3.2 project, and to ensure that the proper test files are generated using Shoulda or Factory_Girl, I've installed those gems and configured the application to generate the test files using these gems.

 Added to config/application.rb: